soroush-msd/i-spy/README.md

 ```
 The robot will play scenario 3 with the male voice.
 > Note: `g` stands for greeting in the command line arguments.
 Refer to scenario 3 for the explanation.

+## Important Notes:
+:warning: Your microphone needs to remain mute except when you are required to speak to the robot.
+When ready to speak:
+1. Unmute the microphone,
+2. Provide input,
+3. Mute back the microphone.

+This might be due to the sensitivity of different microphones and the variety of energy level thresholds needed to adjust to ambient noise.\
+\
+\
+:warning: When the robot asks you about the first letter of the object, you need to provide input by speaking in the following format:
+- `letter x`, for example, if the object starts with `x`.
+Or
+- `letter y`, for example, if the object starts with `y`.

 ## State Machine Interactions